Shaquille O'Neal, Magic Johnson and More Lakers Legends Remember Kobe Bryant at Public Memorial

 At one point, Shaq looked back at his friendship with Kobe in a touching speech.

 "Kobe was a loyal friend and a true renaissance man.
-As many of you know, Kobe and I had a very complex relationship throughout the years," he said at one point.
+As many of you know, Kobe and I had a very complex relationship throughout the years," he said at one point, later adding.
 "Kobe and I pushed one another to play some of the best basketball of all time."

+He even spurred a few laughs after he recalled a time he told Kobe to pass the ball.

-Kobe and Gianna died in a helicopter crash in January.
+Kobe and Gianna died in a helicopter crash in Calabasas, Calif. in January.
 They were 41 years old and 13 years old, respectively.

 Kevork Djansezian/Getty Images